 This is a real point of difference from most other services.
 And guests won't have to pay a penny to access Head Ups services.
 We don't want money worries putting off anyone who would benefit from our services.

 Our mission is to raise mental health awareness for UK Armed Forces, and empower members of the military community who are at breaking point to recover their mental health and enjoy a more positive, and happier future.

 Paul is the founder of Head Up and a trustee.
 He served for 18 years with the Household Cavalry Regiment.
 This included five frontline tours of Afghanistan and Iraq.
-He was awarded a Mention in Dispatches (MiD) for bravery 2011, and medically discharged with PTSD.
+He was awarded a Mention in Dispatches (MiD) for bravery 2011.
 After losing several comrades to suicide, Paul founded Head Up to enable veterans and service personnel to access mental health support.

 George is a trustee of Head Up, and served for 10 years in the Rifles Regiment.
 After two frontline tours in Afghanistan and Iraq, George was medically discharged with a complex hip injury.
 Alongside his work at Head Up, George works as a crisis and security consultant, and is a Lloyd's Military Network committee member.

 Simon is a trustee of Head Up, and served for 10 years with the Household Cavalry Regiment.
 This included two frontline tours of Afghanistan, in one of which he was awarded the Conspicuous Gallantry Cross for actions taken in Afghanistan in 2013.
 Alongside his work for Head Up, Simon is an Ambassador for Fighting Minds, supporting veterans into finding work.